eclipse-zenoh/zenoh-kotlin/README.md

 ----
 # How to import

-:warning: Note nº1: **Breaking changes incoming**

-We are currently working to provide an upgraded API across all the languages supported by the Zenoh ecosystem.

-Therefore a series of alpha and beta versions are currently being released, the latest one being currently the [1.0.0-beta.1](https://github.com/eclipse-zenoh/zenoh-kotlin/releases/tag/1.0.0-beta.1), which contains a considerable amount of changes on the API with respect to `0.11.0`.
-However, please consider changes on Zenoh Kotlin are still going on and the API isn't fully stable yet.

-:warning: Note nº2: **About the released packages**
+:warning: Note nº1: **About the released packages**

 The released packages can be found in the "packages" section of this repository, or in the links below:
 * [Android packages](https://github.com/eclipse-zenoh/zenoh-kotlin/packages/1968034/versions)
 * [JVM packages](https://github.com/eclipse-zenoh/zenoh-kotlin/packages/2016733/versions)

 These are 'nightly' packages that need to be imported as explained in the following sections of this README.
-We plan to publish our packages into Maven central for the `1.0.0` stable release.
+We plan to publish our packages into Maven central in the very short term.